Thank you for your interest in our volunteering service and our opportunities.

 Contribute or give something back to your local community; develop your skills or experience; use your existing skills or experience to help others; meet new people and make friends; do something interesting and meaningful with your free time; and build your confidence.

 All volunteers for C&I must be over 18 years of age.
 We will also require volunteers to undertake a Disclosure and Barring Service (DBS) check, Occupational Health check and reference checks.
-Ideally we would like volunteers to commit to at least three months volunteering as a minimum where possible.
+Ideally we would like volunteers to commit to at least six months volunteering as a minimum where possible.